n0tkim16/TETR.IO-tracking-bot/Patch notes/Alpha.md

+## August 3 ##
+Fixed bugs and bot works as intended.
+But requires a way to avoid byte limits.

 ## July 26 ##

 The bot is still in alpha, as most of the analysis part (especially custom length analysis)